 To give you some background, the same mixture used to make knöpfli is generally used for making spätzli — the only difference is their shape.
 Knöpfli are typically smaller and have a rounded shape, while spätzli are longer and thinner.
 You create the shape of knöpfli by pressing the dough through a special device with small holes.
 In comparison, spätzli were traditionally made by cutting off individual pieces of the dough from a cutting board, straight into a pot of boiling water.
 These days, I think these terms can be used interchangeably, as I’ve noticed several examples of what looks like knöpfli referred to as spätzli.

 I don’t remember ever trying knöpfli or spätzli until I moved from the United States to Switzerland.
-I started out buying the pre-made bags of spätzli, which you can find throughout the year at major grocery store chains here in Switzerland, like Coop and Migros.
+When we first arrived, I started out buying the pre-made bags of spätzli.
+You can find throughout the year at major grocery store chains here in Switzerland, like Coop and Migros.
 Both my kids loved it.

-If you don’t have a knöpfli or spätzli maker, you don’t necessarily have to buy one — it’s possible to use a colander you may already have at home.
-Check out Melissa Clark’s video for the New York Times — starting at 2:26 minutes in, you can see her using a colander to make spätzle (As a side note, in Switzerland, it’s called knöpfli or spätzli, but in Germany or Austria, I think it’s more typically referred to as knöpfle or spätzle).
+Finally, even if you don’t have a knöpfli or spätzli maker, you don’t necessarily have to buy one.
+It’s possible to use a colander you may already have at home.
+Check out Melissa Clark’s video for the New York Times — starting at 2:26 minutes in, you can see her using a colander to make spätzle.

 Red Kuri Squash Knöpfli